CSDTs/Adinkra_extrusion_converter/README.md

     - version 1.0/2.7: Project is first pushed to production
     - version 1.1/2.7: Added an option to generate a negative mold as well as fixing issues with [r, g, b] channels
     - version 1.2/2.7: Added a border option to remove and add a custom border to negative molds
+    - version 1.2.5/2.7: Contains the listener interface for integration with the online CSNAP application.
+Merge with master until the client side is completed and everything is still working as they should.

 # Requirement
  - Python 2.7.16